(Read this article in Norwegian)

 - Consciousness of adult roles and behavior

-- Finding one's place in society in reference to position, status, and role
+- Finding one's place in society in reference to position,

 - A positive self image